 Windows could not start the Peer Networking Grouping service on Local Computer

-1] Check services
+1] Check Windows Services

-There are four services those should run properly to get the Homegroup working on Windows computer.
+There are four services that should run properly to get the Homegroup working on a Windows computer.
 They are Peer Name Resolution Protocol, Peer Networking Grouping, Peer Networking Identity Manager, and PNRP Machine Name Publication Service.
 To verify that they are all working, open Services Manager on your Windows computer.
 If you are using Windows 10 and Windows 7, you can take the help of Start Menu.
 Otherwise, press Win + R, type services.msc and hit the Enter button.
 Following that, check those services.

 Double-click on each service, and make sure the Service status is set to Running.
 Otherwise, select Manual from Startup type drop-down menu and click the Start button accordingly.

 In Windows 10 v1709 and earlier, you can find a Homegroup Troubleshooter.
 To use that, open Windows Settings panel > go to Update & Security > Troubleshoot.

 Scroll down a bit on your right-hand side until you get Homegroup option.
 Click on Homegroup option and click the Run the troubleshooter button.
 Therefore, you need to follow the screen option to get it done.